Celinezzzzz/dsi_team7_project/README.md

 ## **Purpose & Overview**

 This project aims to predict the next-day direction of stock index prices (whether the price will increase or decrease) using historical stock market data and machine learning techniques.
-We focus on various stock market indicators such as volume, open, adjust close, high and low prices, along with technical indicators like MACD, BBP, RSI, EMA and SMA to build our predictive model.
+We focus on various stock market indicators such as volume, volatility, open, adjust close, high and low prices, along with technical indicators like MACD, RSI, EMA and SMA to build our predictive model.

 The objective of the project is to develop and compare different machine learning models to determine which one performs best in predicting stock index price trends, helping traders and investors make data-driven decisions.